Directors

 Twitter: @brendamrosales

-James has received an NHMRC postgraduate scholarship to undertake his PhD with CODE.
-He will be investigating strategies to increase organ donation, focusing on the risk of cancer transmission.
+James is a post-doctoral researcher and biostatistician at the University of Sydney.
+His current research investigates strategies to increase organ donation, focusing on the risk of cancer transmission.
 James has professional experience as a health economist in the pharmaceutical industry, as a research assistant at the University of Sydney, and as a data manager at the Murdoch Children’s Research Institute.
-He completed a Master of Biostatistics in 2018 and has published and presented his research on dialysis, organ transplantation, and organ donation.
+He completed a PhD in 2023, Master of Biostatistics in 2018 and has published and presented his research on dialysis, organ transplantation, and organ donation.

 Dr Karen Waller